-Almost no one knew that Colin and Lemont Freeman also became Orphan's first two secret agents in 1881.
-His girlfriend, the suddenly abducted Sara, had no clue about Colin and Lemont's covert lives.
+Almost no one knew that Colin and Lemont Freeman were also ORPHAN's first covert agents.
+His girlfriend, the suddenly abducted Sara, had no clue about their secret lives.

-Peter yelled, "Colin, they just snatched Sara and the girls!"
+Anyways, Peter yelled, "Colin, they just snatched Sara and the girls!"